 Home occupations and home businesses which entail customers coming to your property (eg. a home beauty business) still require planning approval.
 For further information please contact the City's Development Approvals on 9272 0921.

-Following the State Government's annoucement on a staged easing of COVID-19 restrictions, Food businesses including cafes, restaurants, pubs, clubs, hotels, roadhouses, taverns and casino will be allowed to re-open from 18 May, subject to mandatory conditions.
+Food businesses including cafes, restaurants, pubs, clubs, hotels, roadhouses, taverns and casino were allowed to reopen from 18 May 2020, subject to mandatory conditions.
 Find out more about how this impacts your business at the link below.

 COVID Safety Plan and Guidelines for food businesses